openshift/federation-dev/README.md

 # Federation Dev
-This repository is a place holder for various demonstrations, labs, and examples of the use of Kubefed.
+This repository is a place holder for various demonstrations, labs, and examples of the use of KubeFed.

 ## What is Federation
 Put quite simply, Federation is the process of connecting one or more